 Perhaps I'm at that age, but I've noticed more of them cropping up on social media: photos of toddlers sleeping in weird places, with their Garanimals-clad bodies in anatomically confusing arrangements.
 On my facebook feed, there's a little boy folded in half like a dollar bill, a costume-bin princess casually napping on a bookshelf and all sorts of children planking in piles of toys and books.
 It’s a cute meme.
-But more than anything, it reminds me that I once knew sleeping as a purely physical act.
-When little kids need to recharge, they flop down wherever and drift off, drool-side up.
+But more than anything, it reminds me that I once knew sleep as a purely physical act.
+When little kids need to recharge, they flop down wherever they are and drift off, drool-side up.
 I did it too, and even through college, I passed between the waking and sleeping worlds with only occasional interference from my mind.

 Then, I graduated and settled into a groove somewhere between endless summer and unemployment.
 I looked for jobs, went to the gym, got reacquainted with my good friend network television and fiddled with LSAT prep.
 But, in the process of keeping myself busy, I discovered the difference between having purpose and doing stuff for the sake of demarcating daytime hours.
 For the first time in a long time, I wasn’t waiting out the start of a new semester — I wasn’t waiting out the start of anything in particular.
 The inertia got to me.
 And, over that summer, I went from an optimistic post-grad to anxiety in neon leisure shorts.